Overview of modules

 Module 1: Holistic science

 In this module, students learn about different paradigms and approaches to understanding life and the living world.
 They learn about the history of scientific enquiry and about the very particular lens of objectivism and reductionism that emerged in the period of the Enlightenment.
 They also learn about the emerging practices of a participatory science where the conscious observer is included in the research process and about other perspectives that have challenged conventional notions of objectivity, such as phenomenology and embodiment.
 The aim is that, through this approach to the study of science, students broaden and deepen their understanding of the complexity of life and of the challenge of developing appropriate modes of enquiry that engage with the living world.
 The role of ethics in science is also considered together with the idea of social justice and environmental responsibility in relation to underlying principles of scientific practice.
-The Holistic Science module is followed by a study of ‘Research Methods’ (described below).
+Topics include: indigenous science, the alchemical worldview, systems science, holistic science, phenomenology, science and consciousness

 Module 2: Research methods

 In this module students learn about different approaches to qualitative and quantitative research and about first-, second-, and third-person perspectives.
 They learn about validity, quality and reliability in research.
 Students also learn how to identify prior studies and gaps in the field.
 An emphasis in this module is to ensure that students are well equipped with literature searching skills and the ability to critically evaluate a range of types of published work from experiential description and hermeneutic interpretation to statistical analysis.
 As well as field trials and quantitative research methods, the module covers action research, phenomenology, and other qualitative methods that include the full complexity of personal and social experience within the research process.
 In this module students will become familiar with a wide range of approaches and data gathering techniques in order to prepare for the Research Design module, in which they will proceed to design a study of their own.